vsrinivas/fuchsia/development/languages/fidl/tutorial/tutorial-cpp.md

 Here's what's interesting about this code:

 -   The first parameter to `EchoString()` is a `fidl::StringPtr`.
 As the name suggests, a `fidl::StringPtr` can be null.
-Strings in FIDL are supposed to be UTF-8.
+Strings in FIDL are UTF-8.
 -   The `EchoString()` function returns void because FIDL calls are asynchronous.
 Any value we might otherwise return wouldn't have anywhere to go.